williamstein/bup-1/Documentation/bup-ls.md

 Note that `bup ls` doesn't show hidden files by default and one needs to use the `-a` option to show them.
 Files are hidden when their name begins with a dot.
-For example, on the topmost level, the special directories named `.commit` and `.tag` are hidden directories.
+For example, at the topmost level, the directory named `.tag` is a hidden directory.

 Once you have identified the file you want using `bup ls`, you can view its contents using `bup join` or `git show`.